Wulfram Gerstner

 Wulfram Gerstner (born 1963 in Heilbronn) is a German and Swiss computational neuroscientist.
 His research focuses on neural spiking patterns in neural networks, and their connection to learning, spatial representation and navigation.
 Since 2006 Gerstner has been a full professor of Computer Science and Life Sciences at École Polytechnique Fédérale de Lausanne (EPFL), where he also serves as a Director of the Laboratory of Computational Neuroscience.

 Career

-Gerstner studied physics at the University of Tübingen and at the Ludwig Maximilian University of Munich.
+Gerstner studied physics at the University of Tübingen and at LMU Munich.
 In 1989, he received his Master's degree with a thesis in experimental quantum optics.
 He then joined the theoretical biophysics group of William Bialek at University of California, Berkeley as a visiting researcher.
 He received his PhD in theoretical physics from the Technical University of Munich in 1993 under supervision from Leo van Hemmen.
-He did post doctoral work at Brandeis University and at Technical University of Munich, where he worked in theoretical neuroscience.
+He did postdoctoral work at Brandeis University and at the Technical University of Munich, where he worked in theoretical neuroscience.

-In 1996 he was nominated as assistant professor and in February 2001 he was promoted as an associate professor with tenure at EPFL.
-In August 2006 Gerstner was appointed full professor at EPFL in both the School of Computer and Communication Sciences and the School of Life Sciences.
+In 1996, he was nominated as assistant professor and in February 2001, he was promoted as an associate professor with tenure at EPFL.
+In August 2006, Gerstner was appointed full professor at EPFL in both the School of Computer and Communication Sciences and the School of Life Sciences.